Covid 19 coronavirus: Man in managed isolation at Rydges Hotel alarmed at mistake made about confirmed virus case

-A returning Kiwi in managed isolation at Rydges was alarmed to learn a positive case of Covid in the hotel yesterday was an error.
+A returning Kiwi in managed isolation at Auckland's Rydges hotel was alarmed to learn a positive case of Covid in the hotel yesterday was an error.

 The man who doesn't want to be identified arrived from the United States the day after Auckland went into alert level 3.